October 17, 2024

 Technology:

-The ability to stay current with the constantly changing technology is of paramount importance in choosing a LIMS provider.
+The ability to stay current with continually changing technology is of the utmost importance in choosing the right LIMS provider.
 Adherence to modern software standards and adoption of new tools is a significant part of ensuring a LIMS will support the laboratory both today and into the foreseeable future.

-Ask what code the software is written.
+Ask what code the software is written in.
 Learn whether the solution offers multiple data transfer options such as a restful API, Web services, flat file transfer and database to database integration.
 Determine what reporting tools are offered.

 For SaaS solutions, ask where the database is hosted (state/country), what security certifications are in place, who owns the data and the availability of the solution/platform.
 Find out how easy it is to obtain a backup copy of the data.
 Request information on the technical support provided to customers and how that support is accessed.